Omnisend for Woocommerce (WordPress)

 • Complete reports of campaigns, signup forms, and automations and deliverability results;

-💡 Omnisend Woocommerce plugin includes all Omnisend standard features.
+💡 Omnisend WooCommerce plugin includes all Omnisend standard features.
 You might want to pass additional information to your Omnisend account for custom automation workflows.
 To do that, you can use our open API.
 To learn more about backend possibilities, please visit our API documentation.

-Adding Plugin Permissons
+Adding Plugin Permissions

 Step 1.
 Go to your WordPress admin panel and open the Omnisend plugin page